Münster Prison Library

 Cooperation with the Prison Education Department

 The Prison Education Department offers inmates the opportunity to pursue two types of secondary school-leaving certificates – for Hauptschule and for Realschule (equivalent to lower secondary school diploma) as well as the Abitur (equivalent to the higher secondary school-leaving certificate).
 New levels of cooperation between the Prison Education Department and the library have been formed through the “Library as a Partner in Education” project introduced by the state of North Rhine-Westphalia.
 The curriculum includes an introduction to the library and its resources and trains inmates in using the library materials effectively.
-Also, based on their syllabus, the teachers can make purchase suggestions to the library.
+In addition, based on their syllabus, the teachers can make purchase suggestions to the library.

 Monitoring and Evaluation